waqarabbas123/React-Netflix-Clone/README.md

-Using react library i can make a clone of netflix webite for pc's.
+Using react library of javascript i make a clone website of netflix.